Skip to content

 Example 1: A simple GraphML File

-Below is an example of a simple directed graph with two nodes and one edge:
+Below is an example of a simple social network in GraphML, an undirected graph with two 11 nodes and 12 edges:

 <?xml version="1.0" encoding="UTF-8"?>